 |3.||The entry of the order was fundamentally unfair.|

 This process is expensive and usually requires the alien to hire an immigration attorney.
 Unfortunately, many aliens in this position do not have the money to hire an attorney.
 As a result, they are not able to satisfy the first requirement.
 And this alone will bar the collateral attack.

 Next, there must be an issue with the deportation proceeding.
 That is, something went wrong, and the alien did not get a chance to fight his case with the immigration court.

 Finally, the deportation or removal proceeding must have been fundamentally unfair to the alien.
 This is usually a judgement call made by the trial and appellate judges.

 In summary, aliens charged with a 1326 crime have defense options.
 Consequently, the defense should review these options before the migrant pleads guilty to a 1326 charge.
 This is true even if the chances of success are low.
 Because overlooking a defense can have tragic consequences.

-What are the maximum penalties for Illegal Reentry?
+What are the maximum penalties for Illegal Reentry in San Antonio?

 The table below lists the top penalties for 1326 cases.
 They show the outer limits of jail time for these cases.
 Fortunately, most people never get the full penalty in these cases.

 8 USC § 1326: Penalties for Reentry of Removed Aliens.

 |Law||Criminal History||Felony Class||Max Penalty||Max Fine||Term of Supervised Release (TSR)|